-Property taxes for 2017 attach as an enforceable lien on January 1, on property values assessed as of the same date.
+Property taxes for 2020 attach as an enforceable lien on January 1, on property values assessed as of the same date.
 Taxes are levied by December of the subsequent fiscal year (by passage of a Tax Levy Ordinance).
-Tax bills are prepared by County and are payable in two installments, on or about June 1, and September 1.
-The County collects such taxes and remits them periodically.
+Tax bills are prepared by the County and are payable in two installments, on or about June 1 and September 1.
+The County collects such taxes and remits them in two fairly equal payments with a third lesser payment of any disputed taxes.